BesnikShala/Milestone-project-1/README.md

 - The brand image/name has a link to the home page so users can eaily return to the main page of the website at any moment.

 - The footer contains information about the business but also links to social media accoounts, this is on all pages so users can follow on social media.

+- The navigation bar has clear and indicative sign of which page you are currently on.
+Screen readers will also know which page they are currently on.

 ## Features Left to Implement
 - The site will include a carousel of images for the services to browse through each one and view the service images.